patrobadri/efficient360/README.md

  ## Transfer Learning results of various datasets like CIFAR10, CIFAR100, Pet, Flower, and Cars datasets, The models are  pre-trained on ImageNet-1K and ImageNet-22K datasets.
 ![SOTA3](images/transfer_learning.png)

- ## Long Range Arena (LRA) Benchmark Datasets  and its corresponding tasks.
+ ## Long Range Arena (LRA) Benchmark Datasets  and their corresponding tasks.
 ![SOTA4](images/lra.png)